daniellas/fqb/README.md

 ## Why?

-There are many JPA query libraries available.
+There are many JPA query construction supporting libraries available.

 * Spring Data JPA - I really like it but [TBC]